-In this paper we map the usage of social media in the 2014 European Parliament (EP) election focusing on Twitter, including an analysis of the networks of followers, the usage of national and cross-national hashtags related to the EU, and the types of Twitter communication.
-We focus on Twitter because it is the most widely adopted platform by politicians for the purposes of personal promotion, diffusing policy positions, mobilization and because it enables a more direct and interactive engagement with the public.
-Applying sentiment analysis to the text of the Tweets, we also assess various levels of sentiment associated with particular concepts or individuals or countries.
-Finally, by looking at the associations of message content with external policy measures of candidate parties, we are able to map content and associations within the text to get a picture of the dialogue across the European issue space of electoral competition.
-Our approach allows us not only to observe communication patterns from a structural point of view, but also to investigate the themes communicated in a period during which political communication is heightened, and to do so in a multi-national, multi-language context.
+In this paper we map the usage of social media in the 2014 European Parliament (EP) election focusing on Twitter, including an explanation of who uses Twitter for political communication, the usage of national and cross-national hashtags related to the EU, and the types of Twitter communication.
+We focus on Twitter because it is the most widely adopted platform by politicians for the purposes of personal promotion, diffusing policy positions, and mobilization and because it enables a more direct and interactive engagement with the public.
+Applying sentiment analysis to the text of the Tweets, we also assess various levels of sentiment associated with